You can improve your academic skills and learn where to go for information and support.

 Getting the most out of the Uni libraries

 The University Library, whether online or on campus, is a great resource for all students.
-They offer support for international students, and can help with exam preparation, library orientation, assignment support, referencing guides, and more.
+They offer help with exam preparation, library orientation, assignment support, referencing guides, and more.
+They also host the Peer Learning Advisors, who are postgraduate students who you can talk to about advice on study skills, referencing techniques, or anything that is affecting you as a student.

 Study Groups – be aware of academic honesty